GoHypernet/hypernet-protocol/packages/contracts/README.md

 successful in practice at adopting beneficial proposals to protocol upgrades while preventing adversarial attacks.

-The Hypernet Governance application is used for proposing and vetting new Gateway providers that wish to be added to the Hypernet Gateway registry.
-Hypernet Core uses the Hypernet Gateway registry to prevent cross-site attacks which would attempt to load a malicious Gateway iframe instance into the user's browser context.
+The Hypernet Governance application is used for proposing and vetting new Gateway providers that wish to be added to the Hypernet Non-Fungible Registry (HNFR).
+Hypernet Core uses the HNFR to prevent cross-site attacks which would attempt to load a malicious Gateway iframe instance into the user's browser context to steal funds.
+The HNFR is based on the [EIP721](https://eips.ethereum.org/EIPS/eip-721) non-fungible token standard.
+Registration token can be transfered to new ownership accounts and can be burned if a Gateway is voted out of the HNFR by the Governance contract.

-Gateways can also be removed from the Hypernet Gateway registry through a proposal that will delete their registration from the public registry.

 ## Install Dependencies